graphhopper/open-traffic-collection/README.md

   * The [NAP](https://kpd.gddkia.gov.pl/) has Datex-II traffic data; registration is required to get access.
 * [Austria](https://services2.asfinag.at/web/trafficdata/documents): Various data sets in Datex-II format.
 Requires registration; some packages are free of charge, others only for a fee.
 * [Czechia](http://registr.dopravniinfo.cz/en/): Feeds for common traffic information, restrictions and weather.
 Available in both Datex-II and a custom format called DDR XML.
 Requires registration (free of charge) and running a server, to which the service will then push updates as they occur.
+* [Estonia](https://tarktee.mnt.ee/#/en/datex): road safety, traffic restrictions and real time traffic flow in Datex-II format.
+Location referencing seems to rely mainly on distance markers (on which data on OSM is scarce); WGS84 is used for single-point locations only; Alert-C is not used.
+Requires registration, free of charge.

 Many EU data sets are available at the [European Data Portal](http://www.europeandataportal.eu/data/en/group/transport?q=traffic)